HNZ honours those affected by the terrorist attack of March 15, 2019

 Let this tragedy be a reminder of the price of separatism and discrimination, and a signpost for unity in the face of intolerance.

-This is reflected in the waiata adopted by HFNZ several years ago:
+This is reflected in the waiata adopted by HNZ several years ago:

 He hōnore, he korōria